 - 3. There are no voting trusts or similar agreements with respect to any portion of the outstanding shares, nor any agreement which may result in a change in control of the Company. - 4.
-There was no change in control of the registrant during the year.
+There was no change in control of the registrant since the beginning of the last fiscal year.